CARTAvis/carta-frontend/frontend-rstest_migration-unit-test-review.md

 `TileCoordinate.test.ts:51-63` asserts that one million encodes complete in less than 20 ms. V8 coverage instrumentation changes that operation to 41-47 ms on the same Node 24 host, so the repository's coverage script ends with one failing test despite the functional assertion passing.

-Wall-clock microbenchmarks should not be unit-test pass/fail gates.
-The test now retains the one-million-coordinate correctness checks and no longer makes timing a pass/fail condition.
-Coverage completes successfully.
+Wall-clock microbenchmarks should not use the same threshold under instrumentation.
+The tests retain one-million-coordinate correctness and duration checks: normal runs enforce the 20 ms budget, while `test:coverage` uses a dedicated 100 ms V8-instrumentation budget.

 ### Medium: `FrameStore` zoom tests leave real timers active — resolved